 What is an Underbite Dog?

 When dogs have underbites, some people may find it cute or attractive.
 Unfortunately, there can be some trouble caused by canine malocclusion, the technical term for dog underbite conditions.
 Underbites are common in some breeds of dog.
 An underbite is when teeth are not aligned properly, causing the lower row to jut further out than the upper row.

 Common examples of this include the bulldog, who appears to have teeth protruding over his top lip.
 This will often result in the lower row of teeth being visible even when the dog’s mouth is closed.
 Underbites in dogs can range from very mild, requiring no action, to very severe, potentially requiring surgery.

-Do I have an underbite dog?
+Do I Have an Underbite dog?

 In humans, identifying a clear underbite is quite simple, as we all have relatively similar jaw structures.
 There is a clear definition and appearance for what is “normal” when it comes to dental health.
 However, when it comes to canines, there is a less clear definition of “normal.”

 There are a lot of variations from breed to breed and even litter to litter in some cases regarding the look of a dog’s teeth.
 Thus, identifying whether or not there will be dog underbite problems is not a question of what is “normal,” but rather what is comfortable and functional.
 If a dog has underbite visually, but they can functionally and comfortably chew food, there’s no need to worry.

 On the other hand, if your dog has tooth-to-tooth or tooth-to-tissue contact that shouldn’t be there, it can cause pain and discomfort for your furry friend.
 True canine malocclusion must be diagnosed by a veterinarian or veterinary dental expert.
-In some cases, malocclusion can lead to other health issues so it’s important to address it and discuss treatment options with a veterinarian.
+In some cases, malocclusion can lead to other health issues. so it’s important to address it and discuss treatment options with a veterinarian.

 Common Dog Breeds with Underbites